AFIT-R/afit-r.github.io/datawrangling/OPER682.md

 2. The out-of-class assignments will force you to come to each class prepared and these assignments will also prepare you for your final project
 3. The in-class peer review will help you get feedback on your code and also teach you to review other people's code
 4. The in-class small group work will teach you to work on a coding task collaboratively and within a constrained time limit

+### Second Half of Quarter

+The second half of the quarter will be student driven.
+Students will select an analytic technique that is relevant to their thesis.
+Students will learn how to execute this technique along with interpreting and validating the results.
+Students will generate a toy-problem tutorial and present/teach to the class.
+Furthermore, students will apply this technique to their thesis data for their final project.
+By the end of this class you should have initial results for one of your thesis objectives!

 ## Material